7 Safety Tips

 Use your dog seat belt every time you travel, even short trips, and even if your dog resists at first.
 Your little one will get used to it over time and feel more secure.
 It helps to install dog seat belt in each car your dog travels in -- including your pet-sitter’s.

 If your dog is not happy about being strapped in, or is especially hyper like a miniature pincer or terrier, don’t worry.
 It takes only 3-5 trips before your dog will relax.
-For especially anxious dogs, consider using RescueⓇ Remedy Pet, a natural stress reliever, before buckling up your dog the first couple drives while secured.
+For really anxious dogs, try using RescueⓇ Remedy Pet, a natural stress reliever.

 This may go without saying, but be aware of seat belt buckles that your dog might be forced to lean on.
 A cozy sweatshirt that smells like home will soften any bulky plastic and might also be a calming presence.